 After you receive your Loan Estimate, it is up to you to decide whether to move forward with us or not.
 If you decide not to proceed with an application for a particular loan, you don’t need to do anything further.
 If you do intend to proceed with us, you must take the next step and tell us in writing or by phone that you want to move forward with the application for that loan.
 All lenders are required to honor the terms of the Loan Estimate for 10 business days.
 So if you decide to move forward more than 10 business days after you receive a Loan Estimate, please realize that market conditions may make it necessary to revise the terms and estimated costs and provide you with a revised Loan Estimate.

-Once you have completed the loan application, accepted the loan estimate and indicated your intent to proceed we will request documents from you in order to obtain your loan approval.
+Once you have completed the loan application, accepted the loan estimate, and indicated your intent to proceed, we will request documents from you in order to obtain your loan approval.
 The following statements are not a complete list of what will be needed but are intended to give you some idea of what we will need from you.
 Once you get to this stage of the loan process, we will give you a specific set of documents that we will need for your particular loan.
-If you are purchasing or refinancing your home, and you are salaried, you will need to provide the past two-years W-2s and one month of pay-stubs: OR, if you are self-employed you will need to provide the past two-years tax returns.
+If you are purchasing or refinancing your home, and you are salaried, you will need to provide the past two-years W-2s and one month of pay-stubs; OR, if you are self-employed you will need to provide the past two-years' tax returns.
 If you own rental property you will need to provide Rental Agreements and the past two-years' tax returns.
-If you wish to speed up the approval process, you should also provide the past three months' bank, stock and mutual fund account statements.
-Provide the most recent copies of any stock brokerage or IRA/401k accounts that you might have.
+If you wish to speed up the approval process, you should also provide the past three months' bank, stock, and mutual fund account statements.
+In addition, you should provide the most recent copies of any stock brokerage or IRA/401k accounts that you might have.